-You will first need to update the script to point to your local installation of Fiji or use one of the options described in ImageJ Tutorials.
+If you are using the Option 1 above, you will first need to update the script to point to your local installation of Fiji or use one of the options described in ImageJ Tutorials.
 You can now run the script.
 To run the script, go to the folder scripts/python and run:

-'''

-$ python run_macro_python.py
+\$ python run_macro_python.py

-'''